Caridina cantonensis: Reproduction

 Extended high water temperatures result in higher juvenile and adult mortality, and less egg survivability.
 Warmer water will bring invertebrates to sexual maturity earlier but with a smaller body size than cold water.
 A cold water environment will slow down invertebrate sexual maturity; consequently the shrimp have longer to grow, have a larger body size at sexual maturity than if they had been brought up in warmer water.

+Taxonomy

+A phylogenetic analysis conducted by Chen, Chen, and Guo (2020) found Caridina cantonensis to be sister to C. mariae.

+The tree below is summarized from their analysis: